 Using the context menu to zip a folder

-Often, the quickest way to create a Zip file is to use the context menu.
+If you are working in a Windows Explorer folder window, you can quickly create a Zip file using the context menu.
 To do this with a folder, you would:

-- Open a folder window and locate the folder you want to zip
+- Locate the folder you want to zip in Explorer

 - Right click the folder

-- Choose Add to filename.zip or another "Add" option from the WinZip submenu
+- Choose Add to filename.zip or use another "Add" option from the WinZip submenu

 Using the context menu to unzip a folder

-As with zipping a folder, it is often quickest to unzip a folder in a Zip file using the context menu.
+If you are working in a Windows Explorer folder window, you can quickly unzip a folder from a Zip file using the context menu.
 To do this:

 - Find your Zip file